Undergraduate Programs of Study

 Students interested in graduate school are encouraged to take more than these minimum basic science requirements.

-Concentrators are required to take eight upper-level geosciences courses (300 level or higher, not including GEO 499 and GEO 503).
+Concentrators are required to take seven upper-level geosciences courses (300 level or higher, not including GEO 499 and GEO 503).

 Upper Level Science Courses: